Jack in the Box: Advertising

-In 2000, an ad involved a man washed up on a remote island with only a Jack in the Box antenna ball as a company.
+In 2000, an ad involved a man washed up on a remote island with only a Jack in the Box antenna ball as a companion.
 Later that year, director Robert Zemeckis, claiming the agency had appropriated elements of his Oscar-nominated film Cast Away for the ad, had his lawsuit against the ad agency thrown out.

-In April 2006, Jack in the Box launched an ad campaign called Bread is Back, taking a stab at the low carbohydrate diets of recent years.
+In April 2006, Jack in the Box launched an ad campaign called Bread is Back, taking a stab at the low-carbohydrate diets of recent years.

 In 2006, Jack in the Box took the use of this perception creating a commercial featuring a typical stoner who is indecisive about ordering.
-When faced with a decision, the Jack in the Box figurine in his car tells him to "stick to the classics" and order 30 tacos implying that he has the "munchies".
+When faced with a decision, the Jack in the Box figurine in his car tells him to "stick to the classics" and order 30 tacos, implying that he has the "munchies".
 This ad later stirred up controversy among a San Diego teen group who claimed that the ad was irresponsible showing a teenager who was under the influence of drugs.
 To protest, they presented the company with 2000 postcards protesting the ad, despite the fact that it had not aired since the beginning of the previous month.
-This commercial was redone in 2009 to feature the new logo and the new Campaign.
+This commercial was redone in 2009 to feature the new logo and the new campaign.

-Another ad touting the chain's milkshakes aired in 2001 and was shot in the stilted style of a 1970s-era anti-drug spot, urging kids to "say no to fake shakes" and featured "Larry The Crime Donkey," a parody of McGruff the Crime Dog.
+Another ad touting the chain's milkshakes aired in 2001 and was shot in the stilted style of a 1970s-era antidrug spot, urging kids to "say no to fake shakes" and featured "Larry the Crime Donkey," a parody of McGruff the Crime Dog.

 In 2007, Jack in the Box began a commercial campaign for their new 100% sirloin beef hamburgers, implying that they were of higher quality than the Angus beef used by Carl's Jr., Hardee's, Wendy's, and Burger King.
 That May, CKE Restaurants, Inc., the parent company of Carl's Jr. and Hardee's, filed a lawsuit against Jack in the Box, Inc. CKE claimed, among other things, that the commercials tried to give the impression that Carl's Jr./Hardee's Angus beef hamburgers contained cow anuses by having an actor swirl his finger in the air in a circle while saying "Angus" in one commercial and having other people in the second commercial laugh when the word "Angus" was mentioned.
 They also attacked Jack in the Box's claim that sirloin, a cut found on all cattle, was of higher quality than Angus beef, which is a breed of cattle.

-During Super Bowl XLIII on February 1, 2009, a commercial depicted Jack in a full-body cast after getting hit by a bus.
-In October 2009, Jack in the Box debuted a popular commercial to market their "Teriyaki Bowl" meals.
-The commercial features employees getting "bowl cut" haircuts.
-At the end of the commercial, Jack reveals that his "bowl cut" is a wig, to the dismay of the employees.